M$^{2}$SNet: Multi-scale in Multi-scale Subtraction Network for Medical Image Segmentation: Experiments

 \subsubsection{Effectiveness of the intra-layer multi-scale subtraction design}

-Compared to the previous MSNet, the M$^{2}$SNet replace all the original single-scale subtraction unit with the stronger multi-scale subtraction unit.
-As can be seen from Tab.~\ref{tab:image_polyp_comparison} - Tab.~\ref{tab:BUSI_comparison}, M$^{2}$SNet shows significant improvement over MSNet on ten datasets of three tasks.
-To further show the advantages of our intra-layer multi-scale design, we apply other popular multi-scale modules (i.e., ASPP~\cite{ASPP} and DenseASPP~\cite{DenseASPP}) to the subtraction unit and these architectures are shown in Fig.~\ref{fig:aspp_denseaspp_ours_structure}.
-In Tab.~\ref{tab:ablation_study_2}, we thoroughly compare both the efficiency and accuracy of these three structures.
+Compared to the previous MSNet, the M$^{2}$SNet replace all the original single-scale subtraction unit with the stronger multi-scale subtraction unit. {As shown in Tab.~\ref{tab:ablation_study_4}, more scales of feature fusion can help improve the overall performance and multi-scale filters of size $[1, 3, 5]$ and $[1, 3, 5, 7]$ have close performance. { This indicates that incorporating multi-scale difference modeling is beneficial, while excessively large receptive fields do not necessarily provide additional gains.
+The selection of kernel sizes $1\times1$, $3\times3$, and $5\times5$ is motivated by balancing local detail preservation and moderate receptive field expansion.
+Specifically, the $1\times1$ kernel captures channel-wise interactions and preserves fine-grained spatial consistency.
+The $3\times3$ kernel models local structural patterns and boundary information, while the $5\times5$ kernel further enlarges the receptive field to encode mid-range contextual dependencies.
+These three scales jointly provide complementary local-to-mid-range spatial coverage without introducing excessive computational overhead.
+We further investigate alternative kernel combinations, including $[1, 3, 7]$ and $[1, 5, 9]$, as reported in Tab.~\ref{tab:ablation_study_4}.
+The results show that larger-scale combinations do not yield consistent performance improvements compared with $[1, 3, 5]$, while increasing computational complexity.
+This suggests that deeper convolutional stacking already provides sufficient receptive field expansion, and overly large kernels may introduce redundant smoothing that weakens boundary modeling. } Next, we replace the fixed full one weights with Gaussian weights.
+It can be seen that Gaussian weights significantly degrade the performance of the model in all tasks.
+We think that the subtraction unit should try to maintain the characteristic distribution of the input features itself, but the Gaussian weights rigidly changes the spatial distribution of the original features, causing an extra burden for the subsequent decoder.
+Therefore, we choose the multi-scale convolution filters with fixed full one weights of size $[1, 3, 5]$ as the final setting.} To further show the advantages of our intra-layer multi-scale design, we apply other popular multi-scale modules (i.e., ASPP~\cite{ASPP} and DenseASPP~\cite{DenseASPP}) to the subtraction unit and these architectures are shown in Fig.~\ref{fig:aspp_denseaspp_ours_structure}.
+In Tab.~\ref{tab:ablation_study_5}, we thoroughly compare both the efficiency and accuracy of these three structures.
 It can be seen that ``M$^{2}$SNet (Ours)'' has a significant performance gain in terms of fourteen metrics on four challenges datasets under different tasks.
 However, the other two models not only increase the computational burden by more than 50\%, but also produce negative gains in multiple datasets.
 Therefore, the proposed intra-layer multi-scale subtraction design can be taken as a new baseline for future research in subtraction family.

 To more intuitively show the differential information from different scales, we visualize all the features of the multi-scale in multi-scale subtraction module, as shown in Fig~\ref{fig:ms_module_all_feature_visual_1}.
 We can see that the multi-scale in multi-scale subtraction module can clearly highlight the difference between high-level features and other level features and propagate its localization effect to the low-level ones.
 At the same level, the intra-layer multi-scale aggregation design can comprehensively capture both the subtle and regional difference features.
 Thus, both the global structural information and local boundary information is well depicted in the enhanced features of different levels.